 Warranty - A limited warranty is provided free of charge, generally for periods of 12 to 24 months, for all purchases of the Company's new products and systems.
-Accruals are recorded for estimated warranty costs at the time the system is accepted by the customer.
+Accruals are recorded for estimated warranty costs at the time revenue is recognized.